-Physical storage needs to be assigned before virtual cartridges can be create.
-On FreeBSD Disks available through the CAM system (camcontrol devlist) and accessible using atacontrol list will be visible for addition or deletion.
+Physical storage needs to be assigned before virtual cartridges can be created.
+On FreeBSD disks available through the CAM system (camcontrol devlist) and accessible using atacontrol list will be visible for addition or deletion.
 On Linux disks available through the SCSI subssytem (check /proc/scsi/scsi for reference) and created by mdadm (software raid) will be visible for addition or deletion.
 Disks with mounted partitions or of size less than 4GB are ignored.

 Adding a Disk